bootcamp-Mo/didactic-engine/validateIpAddress.md

   there is 25 and that the character of it in a non character word, in this case it is a space.

+### Grouping Constructs
+Grouping construct `()` allow you to group parts of the expression together and apply quantifiers or other operators to the group as a whole.
+The parentheses group alternatives together, allowing logical OR operations,

+In this expression
+we use grouping constructs twice that is how we are able to have a two part pattern, the first part `(\b25[0-5]|\b2[0-4][0-9]|\b[01]?[0-9][0-9]?)` which checks the string for a pattern that starts with a 2 or 1 or 0 and has a non-word character proceeding it.

+The second part of the expression is what checks the string for the dot in the IPv4 address pattern. x <span title="first octet" style='color: #bf44d0 ;'>.</span> x . x . x The second part has two grouping construct `(\. ...){3}` and inside that group is the last use of `()` is `(25[0-5]|2[0-4][0-9]|[01]?[0-9][0-9]?)` this is a group of decimal value patterns that check each digit for its value and position in the pattern, the whole second part of the expression checks for a pattern match the same way for all three remaining octet, it first checks for a `.` and if so it checks the string input for a decimal range of 0-255.

 ### Quantifiers
 Quantifiers define how many times the preceding character or group should match.
-Above we mention that the second part of the regex expression repeated three times, the expression knows that there should be 3 exact matches because of the`{3}`.
+Above we mention that the second part of the regex expression is repeated three times, this `(\. ...){3}` is how the expression knows to repeat.
+The `()` as we now know are grouping construct are first matching with the `.` and the it checks for the decimal range of 0-225.
+The `{3}` is multiplying the pattern by three because after the first part there are only three reaming octet each one is preceded by a dot.

 `{n}` is a quantifier that specifies the exact number of repetitions for the preceding element or group.
 This expression had 3 repetitions

-### Grouping Constructs
-Grouping construct allow you to group parts of the expression together and apply quantifiers or other operators to the group as a whole.

 ### Bracket Expressions
 Bracket expressions are a way to define a set of characters that can match a character at a specific position in the input string.
 Brackets can hold ranges to specify a contiguous set of characters, or list individual characters.

 Looking at the IPv4 address that has three digit value for each octet,

-<span title="first octet" style='color: hotpink;'>xxx</span>. xxx . xxx . xxx ,
+<span title="first octet" style='color:  #bf44d0 ;'>xxx</span>. xxx . xxx . xxx ,
 we can see that there can be three positions in a octet, 123.123.123.123, bracket expressions are used to make sure that the pattern is look at each position of the string and comparing it the digit value that is defined by the